DiogoSilvaP/cera-challenge/README.md

 ## Next Steps

-    -Clear styles to better use styled components -Cover all functionatlies with tests.
+    -Clear styles to better use styled components -Cover all functionatlies with tests
     -Design is not pixel perfect
     -Current time function has an issue (it would be necessary to calculate the difference in seconds in the first run to make it syncronize with the device clock)
     -Add proper state management and data fetching for future usage (consider react query)